scheumann23/AI_Class_A3/README.md

 ## How the Program Works

 First we train the program on the test data provided.
 As part of the training we create a dictionary with transition probabilities word by word and one with initial probabilities.
 We randomly prepare a alphabet mapping table and a rearrangement table and unscramble the input based on these tables.
 Thereafter we calculate the probabilities of the unscrambled file and compare with initial probabilities.
 If the new probabilities are greater we set the initial probabilities equal to the new probabilities and the new rearrangement and replacement tables replace the earlier ones.
-If the new probabilities are smaller we take the ration of newer to initial probabilities and based on a threshold we shuffle the rearrangement and replacement tables.
+If the new probabilities are smaller we take the ratio of newer to initial probabilities and based on a threshold we shuffle the rearrangement and replacement tables.

 ## Problems, Assumptions, Simplifications, and Design Choices

-As the number of combinations for replacement table is many magnitudes higher than the rearrangement table we rearrange the table once every 100 iterations.
-The program takes up to 75000 iterations for us to successfully scramble the files.
+As the number of combinations for replacement table is many magnitudes higher than the rearrangement table we rearrange the table once every 25 iterations.
+The program takes up to 10000 iterations for us to successfully unscramble the files.